Weathering the Storm: How to Get Your Affairs in Order

 Are there other planning opportunities?

 Certain individuals may benefit from more advanced planning that can minimize estate taxes for future generations.
-There are a number of sophisticated planning techniques that can be utilized such as an installment sale to a grantor trust, the creation of an irrevocable life insurance trust, charitable remainder trusts, and grantor retained annuity trusts to name a few.
+There are a number of sophisticated planning techniques that can be utilized, such as an installment sale to a grantor trust, the creation of an irrevocable life insurance trust, a spousal lifetime access trust (SLAT), a charitable remainder trust, and a grantor retained annuity trust, to name a few.
 While these more sophisticated techniques are not right for everyone, significant benefits may be realized in appropriate circumstances.

 In summary, please take time to make sure that you have a plan in place in the event of your incapacity or death.
 Hopefully, it will be a long time before you need to implement the plan, but when the time comes, you and your family will be prepared.